-- Ensure that the Administrator password, and passwords on any other accounts, is set to an appropriate value for sharing.
-These passwords will be available for anyone who launches your shared AMI. - · Remove any saved passwords. - Make sure to test your AMI before you release to the public. - 3.
+- Always delete the shell history before bundling.
+The shell history may contain sensitive information. - If you have saved your instance credentials, such as your key pair, remove them or move them to a location that is not going to be included in the AMI. - Ensure that the administrator password and passwords on any other accounts are set to an appropriate value for sharing.
+These passwords are available for anyone who launches your shared AMI. - Remove any saved passwords that you do not want to share. - Make sure to test your AMI before you release it to the public. - 3.
 Run Sysprep to prepare the instance and enable the new password generation on new instance launch.
-The instance will shut down. - 4.
+The instance shuts down. - 4.
 Create an image of the instance.